 Among the urban sprawl that clouds our minds when we think of living in NYC, it’s easy to forget that we are located on the Atlantic Coast!
-And thus we have several beaches to enjoy during the warmer months.
+And thus, we have several beaches in NYC to enjoy during the warmer months.

 Open Memorial Day Weekend to October 15, Camp Rockaway offers safari-style canvas tents conveniently located behind sand dunes, fire pits, grills, hammocks, supply stores, charging stations, and bathroom facilities.